 This page was originally set up to consider the New York Independent System Operator (NYISO) Carbon Pricing Initiative but it now includes all my posts on carbon pricing.

 New York has goals to substantially reduce CO2 emissions.
-The State Energy Plan has a goal to reduce economy-wide greenhouse gas emissions 40% by 2030 and 80% by 2050, relative to 1990 levels.
-As part of this goal there are Renewable Energy Credits (RECs) and Zero-Emission Credits (ZECs) which are intended to subsidize non-CO2 emitting sources.
-However, these are difficult to implement so a carbon-pricing initiative is being considered.
+The Climate Leadership and Community Protection Act has targets to reduce GHG emissions to 60 percent of 1990 emissions levels in 2030, generate zero GHG emissions from electricity production by 2040; and ensure GHG emissions are less than 15 percent of 1990 emissions levels in 2050, with offsets to reduce net emissions to zero.
+Historically Renewable Energy Credits (RECs) and Zero-Emission Credits (ZECs) have been used to subsidize non-CO2 emitting sources.
+However, these are difficult to implement so the NYISO has proposed a carbon-pricing initiative.
 The Brattle Group prepared an analysis to determine whether incorporating a state policy defined cost of carbon in the wholesale market would improve the overall efficiency of the New York Independent System Operator (NYISO) energy and capacity markets.

 The theory of carbon pricing is discussed in a Brattle presentation.
 It could internalize environmental costs and foster competition to meet energy and environmental goals cost effectively by putting a price on carbon dioxide emissions in the wholesale market.
 The plan is to set a cost of carbon and add that charge to the wholesale price so that CO2 emitters pay for their societal impacts.
 However, the devil is in the details and there are few critical voices participating in the process.